ChainSafe/gossamer/README.md

 ### Docker

-To start Gossamer in a docker contaienr, run:
+To start Gossamer in a docker container, run:

 ```
 make docker